-At December 31, 2015, the directors of the Corporation were Messrs.
-Paul Howell, Paul Fornazzari, Loudon Owen, Michael Brown, David Del Chiaro and Gary Figueira.
-In the view of the Board, all these directors were and are independent within the meaning of the relevant CSA rules, except for Mr. Owen, as he is the CEO of the Corporation, Mr. Howell as he has been employed as an executive officer of the Corporation within the last three years and Mr. Fornazzari, as his law firm acts as the Corporation's counsel, at that time.
-None of the other three directors have worked in the day-to-day operations of the Corporation or is a party to any material contracts with the Corporation or has a direct or indirect material relationship with the Corporation so as not to be independent for the purposes of being a director, within the meaning of the applicable definitions in section 1.2 of NI 58-101 and section 1.4 of Multilateral Instrument 52-110 - Audit Committees ("MI 52-110").
+At December 31, 2016, the directors of the Corporation were Messrs.
+Paul Fornazzari, Loudon Owen, Michael Brown, David Del Chiaro Edwin Nordholm, Tom McCole and Gary Figueira.
+In the view of the Board, all these directors were and are independent within the meaning of the relevant CSA rules, except for Mr. Owen, as he was and has been the CEO of the Corporation within the last three years, and Mr. Fornazzari, as his law firm from time to time acts as the Corporation's counsel.
+None of the other five directors have worked in the day-to-day operations of the Corporation or is a party to any material contracts with the Corporation or has a direct or indirect material relationship with the Corporation so as not to be independent for the purposes of being a director, within the meaning of the applicable definitions in section 1.2 of NI 58-101 and section 1.4 of Multilateral Instrument 52-110 - Audit Committees ("MI 52-110").